 “The reality is, it is a win-win for all parties,” notes Faiyaz.
-“Reducing waste, increasing efficiency help lower the bottom line for any business, they so happen to boost the environmental credentials as well.
+“Reducing waste and increasing efficiency helps to lower the bottom line for businesses.
+In increasing efficiency, companies also boost their environmental credentials.
 If the food and beverage sector looks at this as an opportunity to increase its value, it can see it is also ideal for people, planet and profit.”

 Developing energy efficiency strategies is crucial.
-Energy efficiency initiatives enable industries such as food and beverage to reduce their consumption and improve their operational output, thereby improving their benefits to clients.
+Energy efficiency initiatives enable industries such as food and beverage to reduce consumption and improve operational output, allowing for a better client experience.

-The good news is that these companies can lead the way in energy efficiency.
+These companies have the opportunity to lead the way in driving energy efficiency.
 “Companies first need to measure where their energy is used,” says Latif Faiyaz.
-“Once you have visibility of what the causes are for energy consumption, eg a specific process or piece of machinery, it is then easier to identify what efficiencies can be found for that particular consumption”.
+“Once you have visibility of what the causes are for energy consumption, whether it is a specific process or a piece of machinery, it is easier to identify what efficiencies can be made for that particular consumption”.

-By way of further example, Faiyaz says if a boiler takes 60 per cent of the gas consumption, it makes sense to focus on how that can be made more efficient, either a new boiler, combined heat or power unit, or an alternative to natural gas, such as food waste or development of hydrogen to truly cut emissions.
+By way of further example, Faiyaz says that if 60 per cent of total gas consumption is accredited to one boiler, it makes sense to focus on how that can be made more efficient, either a new, more efficient boiler, a combined heat or power unit, or an alternative to natural gas, such as food waste or the development of hydrogen to truly cut emissions.
 This also has the added bonus of reducing costs.

-“By taking the biggest consumer, you boost not only the efficiency, but the cost, and the green credentials of the business,” Faiyaz adds.
+“By increasing the efficiency of the biggest consumer, you cut not only emissions, but costs.”
+Faiyaz adds.

 Savings could be as little as a few per cent, to over 40 per cent in savings in year one, according to Faiyaz.
 Such is the plethora of technologies available.
 Variable speed drives for motors typically have a sub one year payback.
 However solar PV typically has a payback of around eight years.